wsl-workshop/wsl-workshop.github.io/README.md

 - Theory and applications of **imperfect demonstration**, e.g., inverse reinforcement learning and imitation learning with non-expert demonstrations;

-- Weakly-supervised object detection;

-- Weakly-supervised sequence modeling;

-- Weakly-supervised cross-media retrieval;

-- Weakly-supervised medical image segmentation.
+- Broad applications of weakly-supervised learning, such as weakly-supervised object detection, weakly-supervised sequence modeling, weakly-supervised cross-media retrieval, and weakly-supervised medical image segmentation.

 # Topic Description